How AI can change the world

 Amsterdam: a leading AI hub

-Amsterdam is home to many other academic labs that work with AI, such as the UvA-Bosch DELTA Lab, AMLAB, Intelligent Sensory Information Systems, and ILPS, all of which are also based at the Amsterdam Science Park.
+Amsterdam is home to many other academic labs that work with AI, such as the UvA-Bosch DELTA Lab, AMLAB, and Intelligent Sensory Information Systems, all of which are also based at the Amsterdam Science Park.
 Blankevoort says that the support Scyfer was given by the Science Park was one of the reasons it thrived.
 “It’s a great location where all the researchers are based, and it has a lot of students and companies too,” he says.
 “We started at the ACE Venture Lab where there were seasoned business people who could help us.
 Now there’s so much great talent from universities, incubators shooting up like mushrooms and hundreds of people applying for AI master’s degrees in Amsterdam.